Luracast/Restler/README.md

 ```

 ### 2.
-Download the dependencies using make.
-Using Terminal/Commandline
+Download the dependencies using make at the Terminal/Commandline.
+This step is only needed if you want to use Restler API Explorer or complex formats such as Plist, Yaml, and AMF as they depend on some third party libraries.
+Otherwise you may safely skip this step.

 ```console